MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 > [!IMPORTANT]
 > You must provide your own Azure and GitHub accounts to complete this lab.
 Ensure that your accounts have Owner privileges.

-### Exercise 1: Configure command line tools
+### Exercise 1: Configure host environment tools

-In this exercise, you ensure that Windows PowerShell and Azure CLI are configured correctly on the virtual machine.
+In this exercise, you ensure that scripting and developer tools are configured correctly on the virtual machine.

 #### Task 1: Ensure that Windows PowerShell in installed